 Always remember, the first impression is the last.

 Do all the preparation at least a month in advance.
 If you haven’t, either you are not serious about your venture or may be facing big problems during your peaks.

 It’s never too late to start.
 So, look into these all things and also run a quick inventory check.
 This way, you’ll have all your props and players in place, when the curtain goes up.

-If it’s not possible to your in-house team, hire an expert freelancer or agency to work on behalf of you.
+If it’s not possible for your in-house team, hire an expert freelancer or agency to work on your behalf.

 5. Make Sure Everyone Knows About Your Brand!